Chase-3/MyGenome/README.md

 # MyGenome
-Analyses for ABT 480/CS485G genome assembly
+Analyses for ABT480/CS485G genome assembly

 ## 1. Analyses of sequence quality
 the F1 and R1 sequence datasets were analyzed using FASTQC: